Binging on Being Busy

 Andrew Smart develops this idea using contemporary scientific research in his book, Autopilot: The Art and Science of Doing Nothing and states right at the beginning that being idle is extremely important for our creativity.
 Doing nothing allows the brain to process the information it has gathered and opens up a space for creative ideas and original insights.

-It’s why Isaac Newton was sitting under an apple tree daydreaming and not worrying about cutting the grass when the theory of gravity occurred to him.
+Maybe that’s why Isaac Newton was sitting under an apple tree daydreaming and not worrying about cutting the grass when the theory of gravity occurred to him.
 Or the mathematician Archimedes was relaxing in his bathtub and not taking a ‘quick’ shower when he had his eureka moment.
 Being idle is also the time when we can self-reflect and develop a sense of ourselves beyond work.

 Cracking the Idleness Code

 So, if idleness is so important, if it’s not just a matter of doing nothing, then how does one just be idle?
-(Yes, there is a humorous and thought-provoking book on this very topic by Tom Hodgkinson, How to be Idle.)
+(Yes, there is a humorous and thought-provoking book on this very topic by Tom Hodgkinson, How to be Idle)

 Being idle, a.k.a. chilling out, unplugging, tuning out, etc., is about being idle for idleness sake.
 It’s about giving undivided attention to doing nothing.
 Being idle for its own sake is not to be confused with organizing down time to ‘sharpen the saw” of efficiency.